-- Founders with strong vision and decent traction—but unclear progression metrics
+- Strong vision and decent traction—but unclear progression metrics

-- Businesses making sales—without understanding which touchpoints truly drive LTV
+- Sales happening—without knowing which touchpoints drive LTV

 - Go-to-market motions that work—but can’t be repeated predictably